LeTie123/Elist_analysis/README.md

 ## Recommendations
 Based on the above insights, the company should looking into the following:

-* Reach out to sales team or marketing teams to determine if it is possible to promote sales to help retain customer interests
+* Reach out to sales team or marketing teams to determine if it is possible to promote sales during down time such as non-holiday seasons to help increase interest
-* Drop Bose Soundsport Headphones from inventory due to poor performance and prioritize other high selling products to increase profit margins
+* Drop Bose Soundsport Headphones from inventory due to accounting for less than 1% of revenue and prioritize other high selling products to increase profit margins
-* Due to increasing popularity, Continue to promote loyalty program to retain and/or obtain new customers and perform quartly growths
+* Due to increasing popularity, continue to promote loyalty program because the program is continuing to bring in more customer and  revenue than non-loyalty